Galesburg, Kansas

 Galesburg is a city in Neosho County, Kansas, United States.
 As of the 2020 census, the population of the city was 149.

 History

-Christopher and Elvina Boje gave land to build the town of Galesburg in 1871.

 Galesburg was laid out and platted in 1871 when the railroad was extended to that point.
 A post office established in Rose Hill (an extinct town) was moved to Galesburg, and opened in March 1871.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.17 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Galesburg has a humid subtropical climate, abbreviated "Cfa" on climate maps.